 Unfortunately, as you’re not necessarily getting responses from every customer, your results could end up skewed.
 Customers that had a terrible experience, for example, may simply want nothing more to do with the company and will quickly log off or avoid emails.

-Furthermore, CSAT scores only give you quantitative information that measures customer satisfaction with numbers and percentages.
-Quantitative data tells you what has happened, i.e., the percentage of your customers that are satisfied with your product or services.
+CSAT scores only give you quantitative information that measures customer satisfaction with numbers and percentages.
+This data tells you what has happened, i.e., the percentage of your customers that are satisfied with your product or services.

-Qualitative data, on the other hand, can dig into the why behind these statistics.
+Qualitative data, found in your open-ended responses, on the other hand, can dig into the why behind these statistics.
 Qualitative survey data analysis deals with open-ended questions that allow the respondent to answer the question in their own words, giving you the data of ideas, feelings, and opinions, and often leading to new information you had never considered.

-MonkeyLearn is a SaaS text analysis platform with a suite of tools to automatically analyze survey data – thousand to hundreds of thousands of open-ended responses – for huge insights.
+MonkeyLearn is a SaaS text analysis platform with a suite of tools and templates that automatically analyze open-ended survey data.

 When performing a CSAT survey for example, you can ask, “On a scale of 1 to 10 how was your customer support experience?”

 Then, you can follow that question up with an open-ended question: “What can we do to improve our customer support?” or “How did you experience problems today?”